dartmouth-cs98-23f/SimYou_LLM_Service/API.md

     "senderId": "GUID of sender",
     "recipientId": "GUID of recipient (agent you will get a response from)", "conversationID": "GUID of current conversation",
-    "stream": "true if the AI service should stream the response, false otherwise" }
+    "streamResponse": "true if the AI service should stream the response, false otherwise", "respondWithQuestion": "true if you want the AI to shake up convo by asking a question" }
   ```